jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 * :ref:`How can I change directories?<how to change directories>`
 * :ref:`How can I make a directory?<how to make a directory>`
+* :ref:`How can I make an empty file?<how to make an empty file>`
+* :ref:`How can I rename a file?<how to rename a file>`
-* :ref:`How can I look at directory structure?<how to look at directory structure>`
+* :ref:`How can I see directory structure?<how to look at directory structure>`
 * :ref:`How can I run a Python Program?<how to run a Python program>`
-* :ref:`How can I make an empty file?<how to make an empty file>`
+* :ref:`How can I test for failure?<test_failure>`
 * :ref:`How can I make a python package?<how to make a python package>`
-* :ref:`How can I rename a file?<how to rename a file>`
 * :ref:`How can I run tests manually?<how to run tests manually>`
 * :ref:`How can I run tests automatically?<how to run tests automatically>`
 * :ref:`How can I make a Virtual Environment?<how to make a virtual environment>`
 * :ref:`How can I activate a Virtual Environment?<how to activate a virtual environment>`
 * :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment>`
-* :ref:`How can I document the Python programs my project needs?<how to document programs a project needs>`
+* :ref:`How can I document the Python programs my project needs?<how to write text to a file>`
+* :ref:`How can I write text to a file?<how to write text to a file>`
 * :ref:`How can I install Python packages in a Virtual Environment?<how to install python packages in a virtual environment>`
-* :ref:`How can I view the Python packages installed in a Virtual Environment?<how to view python packages installed in a virtual environment>`
+* :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment>`
+* :ref:`How can I stop automated Python tests from running?<how to exit the automated tests>`
+* :ref:`How can I make a shell script?<how to make a shell script>`
+* :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal>`
+* :ref:`How can I run a shell script<how to run a shell script>`
+* :ref:`How can I make a shell script run as a command<how to make a shell script run as a command>`
+* :ref:`How can I use a variable in a shell script<how to use variables in a shell script>`
 * :ref:`How can I make a Python Test Driven Development Environment automatically?<how to make a python test driven development environment automatically>`
 * :ref:`What is the Test Driven Development Cycle?<test_failure>`
 * :ref:`What is a virtual environment?<how to make a virtual environment>`